cyrusxzw/new-module/README.md

 When `develop` is merged into `main` a release will be created.
 These will be tagged as `v1.2.3` (Note the `main` should also be merged back into `develop` at this point so both branches contain a 'full' git tag history).

-These versions can be refrenced in other projects by adding `"aesop-gel": "github:aesop/aesop-gel#1.2.3",` to the package.json file.
+These versions can be referenced in other projects by adding `"aesop-gel": "github:aesop/aesop-gel#1.2.3",` to the `package.json` file.
 Generally the `main` releases should only be used.
 However during development and testing it may make sense to use the `develop` or 'beta' builds.

 Changes to the version number are calculated automatically via the CI flow.
 In short commits with a `feat` type will increment the `minor` version, commits with a `fix` type will increment the `patch` version.